-You must provide more than half of a person's total support during the calendar year to meet the support test.
-You figure whether you have provided more than half by comparing the amount you contributed to the person's support with the entire amount of support the person received from all sources.
+You figure whether you have provided more than half of a person's total support by comparing the amount you contributed to that person's support with the entire amount of support that person received from all sources.
 This includes support the person provided from his or her own funds.